 Adverse selection is another reason, as many healthy households wait until close to the time of use to purchase insurance.
 They then run the risk of facing higher pre-miums, or for long-term care insurance, being denied coverage altogether.
 Insurers need to charge premi-ums that reflect the risk of claim.
 Therefore, households that do not buy Medigap when they first join Medicare run the risk of facing substantially higher premiums, as do households of any age that postpone buying long-term care insurance.

-To illustrate, the expected present value of lifetime health care costs for a couple turning 65 in 2009 in which one or both spouses suffer from a chronic disease is $220,000, including insurance premiums and the cost of nursing home care, and 5% can expect to spend more than $465,000.
+To illustrate, the expected present value of lifetime health care costs for a couple turning 65 in 2009 in which one or both spouses suffer from a chronic disease is $220,000, including insurance premiums and the cost of nursing home care, and 5 percent can expect to spend more than $465,000.
 The comparable numbers for couples free of chronic disease are substantially higher, at $260,000 and $570,000, respectively.